kddubey/cappr/docs/source/select_a_language_model.rst

    print(pred)
    # Mercury

-So far, CAPPr has been tested for correctness on the following architectures:
+So far, CAPPr has been tested for code correctness on the following architectures:

 - GPT-2
 - GPT-J